Barking and Dagenham

 Work now going on in your borough includes:

-- Ilford to Barking Riverside - we're planning a new 8km cycling route which would link these two outer London town centres
+- Ilford to Barking Riverside - we're supporting the borough's plans for a new 8km cycling route which would link these two outer London town centres

 Bus network changes